TwinkPad/StreamMii/README.md

 Just run the executable either from release either from the repository.
 Or if you are feeling freaky you can use the batch file.

-Soon: Windows ARM installer | ❗ But we will not help you with any issues that you will encounter. ❗
+Soon: Windows ARM installer | ❌ But we will not help you with any issues that you will encounter. ❌
 ```
 ### 🔨 MacOS with Apple Silicon SoC:
 ```
 ❗ You are on your own but we will give you the sources you need. ❗ ❌ We can not help you with any issues that you will encounter. ❌

-There are multiple sources of ffmpeg for Apple Silicon, and each have their ups and downs,it's up to you to use the best one for you.
+There are multiple sources of ffmpeg for Apple Silicon, and each have their ups and downs, it's up to you to use the best one for you.
 1. https://github.com/Vargol/ffmpeg-apple-arm64-build?tab=readme-ov-file
 2. https://gitlab.com/martinr92/ffmpeg
 3. https://osxexperts.net/

 Now you will need Python:
 https://www.python.org/downloads/release/python-3144/

-❗❗❗❗ Note: We do not know how any of this will work with the new MacBook Neo, because it is slighty diffrent from their M SoC series, and we do not own one so we can not test it. ❗❗❗❗
+❗❗❗❗ Note: We do not know how any of this will work with the new MacBook Neo, because it is slighty diffrent from their M SoC series, and we do not own one so we can not test ❗❗❗❗
 ```

 ### 🔨 MacOS with Intel CPU: